 Each service within Citrix Cloud Government has different SSL configuration requirements.
 For more information, consult the Technical Security Overview for each service (listed at the beginning of this article).

 When Citrix software updates are available, the Cloud Connector self-manages.
 Do not disable reboots or put other restrictions on the Cloud Connector.
 These actions prevent the Cloud Connector from updating itself when there is a critical update.

 The customer is not required to take any other action to react to security issues.
 The Cloud Connector automatically applies any security fixes and updates for Citrix software.

 - Audit the list of administrators in Citrix Cloud Government and remove any who are not trusted.

 - Disable any compromised accounts within your company’s Active Directory.

 - Contact Citrix and request rotating the authorization secrets stored for all the customer’s Cloud Connectors.
 Depending on the severity of the breach, take the following actions:

 - Low Risk: Citrix can rotate the secrets over time.
-The Cloud Connectors will continue to function normally.
-The old authorization secrets will become invalid in 2-4 weeks.
+The Cloud Connectors continue to function normally.
+The old authorization secrets become invalid in 2-4 weeks.
 Monitor the Cloud Connector during this time to ensure that there are no unexpected operations.

 - Ongoing high risk: Citrix can revoke all old secrets.
 The existing Cloud Connectors will no longer function.
 To resume normal operation, the customer must uninstall and reinstall the Cloud Connector on all applicable machines.